Curricular Practical Training

 CPT is authorized on a semester-by-semester basis for a specific time frame and a specific employer.
 Each semester requires a new CPT authorization, even if it is with the same employer.
 You may not begin working before the start date or continue working after the end date listed on your I-20.
 The CPT dates on your I-20 must exactly match the dates listed on your offer letter.

 The deadline for registering for spring/fall semester CPT is the semester Add/Drop date and the last day of spring semester classes for summer CPT.
 Please allow at least 2-3 weeks to assemble all the paperwork, collect all the required signatures and to be issued a new CPT-endorsed Form I-20.

 Yay, I have been approved, now what?

-It is critical that you do not start your internship until the start date printed on your CPT-endorsed I-20.
+It is critical that you do not start your internship until this new I-20 has been issued.
 Since you receive one academic unit for your CPT, you will need to provide weekly updates and a brief report when it is completed that addresses how your internship helped you achieve your learning objectives.
 Once you successfully complete the CPT and turn in the academic requirements, you will pass the course.